vtbassmatt/azf-wsgi/readme.md

 ### Install your WSGI app
 I found it's easiest if you package your WSGI app using a setup.py script, then `pip install` it.
 If you don't want to do that, you'll have to make sure your WSGI entrypoint is importable from the module where you define your Azure Function.
-I'm no Python imports expert, so I set my `PYTHONPATH` to include the root directory of a Django app.
+I'm no Python imports expert, so I just added `sys.path.insert(0, './my_proj')` right before I try to import the package.

 ### Install this package
 `pip install azf_wsgi` - no need to put this in Django's `INSTALLED_APPS` or anything like that.